-Besides tracking, letting your phone ring and wiping your phone (which has to be enabled manually), Android Device Manager doesn’t offer more options to remote control your phone.
-Hopefully, Google will work on that and offer more features, such as taking pictures in case it got stolen and you want to know who took it.
+Using ADM, you are able to track your registered Android devices, let your phone ring and wipe your phone’s data (which has to be enabled manually).
+Besides that, ADM doesn’t offer more options to remote control your phone.
+I hope that Google keeps improving it and introduces more helpful features, such as taking pictures in case it got stolen and you want to take a snapshot of the person who took it.

 Are you not able to locate your phone this way?
 This can happen for several reasons.
 The one you should hope for, is that your device is simply not connected to the internet or turned off.
 In that case, simply keep trying to track it until it (hopefully) connects to Google’s services again.

 In case it got stolen, it’s possible that the thief has disconneced your device from your Google Account.
 If that happens, neither Android Device Manager nor any other tracking tool will be able to locate the device, since it’s necessary to be logged into your Google Account.
 This doesn’t apply to previously installed tracking apps but in this scenario there are none on the phone.
 However, there’s one last resort but more on that later.

 This is a more complicated way to track your phone.
 Basically, you need to install the tracking app ‘Android Lost’ on your phone and activate it by sending it an SMS (this can be done from any phone).
 How do you install something when you don’t have your phone with you?
 That’s very easy.
 You can install any app on all your registered devices directly from your browser through the Google Play website.
 Simply navigate to the Android Lost app and click the install button.

 The remote installation process of Android Lost is very straightforward and only requires that your phone is still connected with your Google account.
 However, in case of theft, you have to hope that the thief doesn’t disconnect from your account.